Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 Blake Anderson - Stephens, Inc.

 Hey, guys, congrats on a nice quarter.
 This is Blake Anderson on for Brett.
-In Applications, I know you briefly touched on your customer communications, but can you size the license sales in Fraud Management Solutions.
+In Applications, I know you briefly touched on your customer communications, but can you size the license sales in Fraud Management Solutions?
 Was there anything, any outsized deals in fraud for to you call out?

 William J. Lansing - Fair Isaac Corp.